Ayyavar7/MyMiniServletProject/README.md

 # MyMiniServletProject

 ## Description
-A brief description of your project.
-Explain what it does, its purpose, and any key features.

-Example:
 This is a Mini Servlet Project that demonstrates basic web application functionality using Java Servlets and JSP.
 It includes features like user authentication, form handling, and dynamic content rendering.

 ## Technologies Used